top of page

 Primarily, the Robert W. Plaster Foundation provides naming gifts for Free Enterprise Centers and Schools of Business.
 These are generally at colleges and universities and often house entrepreneurship centers, trading labs, business centers, incubators, accelerators, free market think tanks and research centers for liberty, located primarily in the Midwestern region of the United States.

-In addition, the Foundation provides a very limited number of small grants supporting causes that are: in line with donor intent, in the Midwest and usually in communities in which family members have familiarity.
+In addition, the Foundation provides a very limited number of small grants supporting causes that are consistent with Robert W. Plaster’s philosophy of giving in a conservative and Christian environment, and usually in communities in which family members have familiarity.
 These gifts are typically in the form of a challenge grant, aimed at helping charitable organizations inspire additional support and more supporters.
-These projects should be consistent with Robert W. Plaster’s philosophy of giving in a conservative and Christian environment.

 FAQ's - Frequently Asked Questions